FEES AND CHARGES

 The Council is required by law to review the fees and charges it recieves from its residents and service users each year.
 This review is part of the budget setting work and is completed in January each year.
 The list of Fees and Charges for the current year can be seen here.

 From September each year work is carried out to identify the issues that are likely to face the Town Council in the coming financial year and a budget setting process takes place.
-Estimates are prepared by the spending Committees and then considered by the Finance & General Purposes Committee which takes in to account spending priorities and the financing of the budget.
-A major part of budget setting is to consider the appropriate level of Council Tax for the tax payers of Abingdon; to balance the need to provide sufficient resources in order to deliver excellent services against the wish to keep demands on the Council Tax payer as reasonable as possible.
+Estimates are prepared by the spending Committees and then considered by the Finance & General Purposes Committee which takes into account spending priorities and the financing of the budget.
+This work is closely linked to the Forward Plan.
+Part of the budget setting process is to consider the appropriate level of Council Tax for the tax payers of Abingdon; to balance the need to provide sufficient resources in order to deliver services against the desire to keep demands on the Council Tax payer as reasonable as possible.

 A copy of the Budgets can be found here: